r-salas/realtime-voice-assistant/README.md

 ```
 $ python app.py
 ```

+## Customization
+Right now, the assistant is configured to speak in Spanish, you can change the language in `settings.py`.

 ## Mac OS Notes
 It's recommended to use the `solo` pool for the worker on Mac OS.
 This is because the `prefork` pool is not supported on Mac OS.
 To run the worker with the `solo` pool, use the following command: